istio/istio.io/content/en/news/releases/1.27.x/announcing-1.27/change-notes/index.md

 - **Added** support for multiple server certificates in gateway (istio & Gateway API). ([Issue #36181](https://github.com/istio/istio/issues/36181))

 - **Added** alpha support for specifying `ServiceScope` in the MeshConfig in ambient multicluster configurations.
   `ServiceScope` enables the selection of individual services or services in a namespace to be global or local.
   A locally scoped service is only discoverable by the data plane in the same cluster as the service.
 A local service is not discoverable by the data planes in other clusters.
-A globally scoped service is discoverable by the data planes in all clusters.
+A globally-scoped service is discoverable by the data planes in all clusters.
 Defining selectors for the `serviceScopeConfigs` determines which services and workloads are shared with the data plane and which clusters and listeners are configured for the waypoints (including e/w gateways) in the mesh.

 - **Added** a feature flag `EnableGatewayAPICopyLabelsAnnotations` to allow users to choose whether the deployment resources will inherit attributes from